Median geometry for spaces with measured walls and for groups: Introduction.

-Examples of median metric spaces are trees, $\reals^n$ with the $\ell^1$ metric for any $n\geq 1$, CAT(0) cube complexes on which the Euclidean metric on cubes is replaced by the $\ell^1$ metric.
-According to Chepoi and Gerasimov \cite{Chepoi:graphs,Gerasimov:semisplittings,Gerasimov:fixedpoint} the class of $1$-skeleta of CAT(0) cube complexes coincides with the class of median graphs (i.e. simplicial graphs whose $0$-skeleton with the combinatorial distance is median).

-Median spaces can be thought of as non-discrete versions of $0$-skeleta of CAT(0) cube complexes, in the same spirit in which real trees have generalized the notion of simplicial tree.
-Indeed, according to Bowditch \cite{Bow13,Bow16}, the metric of a complete connected finite rank median metric space has a bi-Lipschitz equivariant deformation that is CAT(0) and has the same collection of convex subsets.
-Finite rank seems to be the optimal condition for the existence of such a deformation (see Section \ref{defn:Ydelta} for the notion of rank).
+Examples of median metric spaces are trees, $\reals^n$ with the $\ell^1$ metric for any $n\geq 1$, and CAT(0) cube complexes on which the Euclidean metric on cubes is replaced by the $\ell^1$ metric.
+According to Chepoi and Gerasimov \cite{Chepoi:graphs,Gerasimov:semisplittings,Gerasimov:fixedpoint} the class of $1$-skeleta of CAT(0) cube complexes coincides with the class of {\it median graphs}, which are simplicial graphs whose $0$-skeleton with the combinatorial distance is median.
+General median spaces can be thought of as non-discrete versions of $0$-skeleta of CAT(0) cube complexes, in the same way in which real trees are non-discrete generalizations of simplicial trees.
+Indeed, according to Bowditch \cite{Bow14,Bow16}, the metric of a complete connected finite rank median metric space has a bi-Lipschitz equivariant deformation that is CAT(0). \footnote{Finite rank seems to be the optimal condition for the existence of such a deformation (see Section \ref{defn:Ydelta} for the notion of rank).}

-The interest of median geometry comes, among other things, from: \begin{itemize} \item its close connection with CAT(0) geometry as explained above, as well as with the geometry of Banach spaces (especially with that of $L^p$--spaces) \cite{CDH-adv}; \item the relevance of median graphs and their geometry in graph theory and computer science \cite{ChepoiBandelt}, and in optimization theory (see \cite{MMR,Wildstrom} and references therein); \item the fact that two important properties of groups, Kazhdan's property (T) and a-T-menability, can be characterized in terms of actions on median spaces (see \cite{CDH-adv}, generalizing previous results for discrete groups \cite{CherixMartinValette,CornTessValette:lp}); \end{itemize}
+The interest of median geometry comes, among other things, from the relevance of median graphs in graph theory and computer science \cite{ChepoiBandelt}, and in optimization theory (see \cite{MMR,Wildstrom} and references therein).
+Moreover, two important properties of infinite groups, Kazhdan's Property (T) and a-T-menability, can be reformulated in terms of actions on median spaces \cite{CDH-adv}.
+The {\it $\delta$-hyperbolicity} of metric spaces, characterized by the fact that all geodesic triangles are $\delta$-thin, is connected with both median and Banach space geometry (e.g. G. Yu \cite{Yu} showed that every hyperbolic group acts properly on an $\ell^p$-space, for $p$ large enough).
+In this paper, we investigate the following common generalization. \begin{defn} [roughly median (pseudo-)metric spaces and groups] We say that a (pseudo-)metric space $(X,\pdist)$ is \emph{roughly median} (or \emph{$\delta$--median} if we want to emphasize the constant) if there is $\delta,D\geq 0$ such that, given any three points $x,y,z$, there is a point $m\in X$